 Are you looking for the best places to find snow near Los Angeles?
 So were we!
-Now we have found all the places to play and share them here with you.
+Now we have found all the best places in Southern California to play and share them here with you.

 The beauty of living in Los Angeles is having access to both the sea and the snow.
 Have you ever wanted to go from the beach to snow in one day?
 If so, here are the places you can go to make that dream a reality!
 If you are looking for snow near Los Angeles, there are several great options within 2 hours of the city.